aws/karpenter-provider-aws/website/content/en/preview/tasks/configuration.md

   Configure Karpenter
 ---

-There are two main configuration mechanisms that are used to configure Karpenter: Environment Variables / CLI parameters to the controller and webhook binaries and the `karpenter-global-settings` config-map.
+There are two main configuration mechanisms that can be used to configure Karpenter: Environment Variables / CLI parameters to the controller and webhook binaries and the `karpenter-global-settings` config-map.

 ## Environment Variables / CLI Flags

 [comment]: <> (the content below is generated from hack/docs/configuration_gen_docs.go)

 | Environment Variable | CLI Flag | Description |
 |--|--|--|